Send Money at Walker State Prison.

 Quick Facts

-• Online and phone deposits typically require the state, facility name, and the inmate’s name or ID to route funds correctly.
+• Online and phone deposits require the correct state, facility name and the inmate’s name or ID to be entered exactly.

 Common Questions

-How can I add money to an inmate in a Georgia state prison?
+How can I send money to an inmate at Walker State Prison?

 Other Guides for Walker State Prison